tempo-riz/deepgram_speech_to_text/README.md

-You need something else ?
 Feel free to create issues, contribute to this project or to ask for new features on [GitHub](https://github.com/tempo-riz/deepgram_speech_to_text) !

 ## Features